 If you’re cruising for the first time, you’re probably looking for the best cruise travel hacks.
 You want to make sure you’re getting the best deal, packing the most important items, plus getting those insider secrets that repeat cruisers know.

-In this article, we’ll go through the best tips that avid cruisers know, and you should too.
+In this post, we’ll go through the best cruise tips and tricks that experienced cruisers know, and you should too.

 1. Book onboard

-It may seem funny to start thinking about the next cruise, before this one, but this is SUCH a good one, that I want to make sure you remember it!
+It may seem funny to start thinking about the next cruise, before this one.
+However, this is such a good travel hacks, that I want to make sure you remember it!
 I’ll even remind you at the end.

 Booking your next cruise on board, or even putting a deposit on an open booking, has a few great advantages.